 Online therapists at Harley Therapy are vetted and their memberships are checked before they can join the service so that users can be assured that any online therapist they choose is licensed to practice in the UK.

-Much like traditional counselling, online therapy involves talking to a licensed therapist or counsellor who provides assistance in managing psychological issues, such as depression, anxiety and relationship problems, more effectively.
+Much like traditional counselling, e counselling or online therapy involves talking to a licensed therapist or counsellor who provides assistance in managing psychological issues, such as depression, anxiety and relationship problems, more effectively.
 While this can occur by email, online chat or messaging, the most similar format to traditional therapy is to talk to a therapist in real-time by webcam.

 Many teenagers, adults and couples find talking to a therapist online the best option for them in terms of availability, convenience and affordability.